ShivamOfTheSingh/handwritten-ai/README.md

 # mnist-special-database-19-ai
-An ai that can recognize handwritten characters trained with the mnist spcial database 19
+An ai that can recognize handwritten characters trained with the mnist special database 19

 Steps that we worked on:
 - Downloading the dataset and transforming the images to useable numpy arrays